-A key issue for governance of biofuels and bioenergy, as well as land use governance more generally, during the past decade is the need for new governance mechanisms across different levels as land use policies and bioenergy investments are scaled up and result in wider impacts (see section 7.6).
-There is low evidence and medium agreement that hybrid governance mechanisms can promote sustainable bioenergy investments and land use pathways.
-This hybrid governance can include multi-level, transnational governance, and private-led or partnership-style (polycentric) governance complementing national-level, strong public coordination (government administration) {7.6.2} (Pahl-Wostl 2017a; Pacheco et al. 2016; Winickoff and Mondou 2017; Nagendra and Ostrom 2012; Jordan et al. 2015a; Djalante et al. 2013; Purkus, Alexandra; Gawel, Erik; Thrän 2012; Purkus et al. 2018; Stattman et al.; Rietig 2018; Cavicchi et al. 2017; Stupak et al. 2016; Stupak and Raulund-Rasmussen 2016; Westberg and Johnson 2013; Giessen et al. 2016b; Johnson and Silveira 2014b; Stattman et al. 2018b; Mukhtarov et al.; Torvanger 2019b).
+- 21 A key issue for governance of biofuels and bioenergy, as well as land use governance more generally, - during the past decade is the need for new governance mechanisms across different levels as land use - policies and bioenergy investments are scaled up and result in wider impacts (see section 7.7).
+There is - 24 low evidence and medium agreement that hybrid governance mechanisms can promote sustainable - bioenergy investments and land use pathways.
+This hybrid governance can include multi-level, - transnational governance, and private-led or partnership-style (polycentric) governance complementing - 27 Inational-level, strong public coordination (government and public administration) {7.7.2} (Pahl-Wostl - 28 2017a; Pacheco et al. 2016; Winickoff and Mondou 2017; Nagendra and Ostrom 2012; Jordan et al. - 29 2015a; Djalante et al. 2013; Purkus, Alexandra; Gawel, Erik; Thrän 2012; Purkus et al. 2018; Stattman - et al.; Rietig 2018; Cavicchi et al. 2017; Stupak et al. 2016; Stupak and Raulund-Rasmussen 2016; - Westberg and Johnson 2013; Giessen et al. 2016b; Johnson and Silveira 2014b; Stattman et al. 2018b; - 32 Mukhtarov et al.; Torvanger 2019b).

-Cross-Chapter Box 12: Traditional biomass use: land, climate and development implications
+Cross-Chapter Box 12: Traditional biomass use: land, climate and

+36 development implications

-- 3 Francis X. Johnson (Sweden), Fahmuddin Agus (Indonesia), Rob Bailis (The United States of - 4 America.), Suruchi Bhadwal (India), Annette Cowie (Australia), Tek Sapkota (Nepal)
+- Francis X. Johnson (Sweden), Fahmuddin Agus (Indonesia), Rob Bailis (United States of America.), - 38 Suruchi Bhadwal (India), Annette Cowie (Australia), Tek Sapkota (Nepal)

-5 Introduction and significance
+Introduction and significance

-- 6 Most biomass used for energy today is in traditional forms (fuelwood, charcoal, agricultural residues) - 7 for cooking and heating by some 3 billion persons worldwide (IEA 2017).
-Traditional biomass has - 8 high land and climate impacts, with significant harvesting losses, GHG emissions, soil impacts and - 9 high conversion losses (Cutz et al. 2017b; Masera et al. 2015; Ghilardi et al. 2016a; Bailis et al. 2015; - 10 Fritsche et al. 2017b; Mudombi et al. 2018b).
-In addition to these impacts, indoor air pollution from - 11 household cooking is a leading cause of mortality in low and medium-income countries and affects - 12 especially women and children (Smith et al. 2014a; HEI/IHME 2018; Goldemberg et al. 2018b).
-In - rural areas, the significant time needed for gathering fuelwood imposes further costs on women and - children (Njenga and Mendum 2018; Gurung and Oh 2013a; Behera et al. 2015a). - Both agricultural and woody biomass can be upgraded and used sustainably through improved - resource management and modern conversion technologies, providing much greater energy output per - unit of biomass (Cutz et al. 2017b; Hoffmann et al. 2015a; Gurung and Oh 2013b).
-More relevant - than technical efficiency is the improved quality of energy services: with increasing income levels - and/or access to technologies, households transition over time from agricultural residues and - fuelwood to charcoal and then to gaseous or liquid fuels and electricity (Leach 1992; Pachauri and - Jiang 2008; Goldemberg and Teixeira Coelho 2004; Smeets et al. 2012a).
-However, most households - use multiple stoves and/or fuels at the same time, known as "fuel stacking" for economic flexibility - and also for sociocultural reasons (Ruiz-Mercado and Masera 2015a; Cheng and Urpelainen 2014; - 24 Takama et al. 2012).
+- 40 Most biomass used for energy today is in traditional forms (fuelwood, charcoal, agricultural residues) - for cooking and heating by some 3 billion persons worldwide (IEA 2017).
+Traditional biomass has high - 42 land and climate impacts, with significant harvesting losses, GHG emissions, soil impacts and high - conversion losses (Cutz et al. 2017b; Masera et al. 2015; Ghilardi et al. 2016a; Bailis et al. 2015; - 44 Fritsche et al. 2017b; Mudombi et al. 2018b).
+In addition to these impacts, indoor air pollution from - 45 household cooking is a leading cause of mortality in low and medium-income countries and affects

+- especially women and children (Smith et al. 2014a; HEI/IHME 2018; Goldemberg et al. 2018b).
+In rural areas, the significant time needed for gathering fuelwood imposes further costs on women and children (Nienga and Mendum 2018; Gurung and Oh 2013a; Behera et al. 2015a). - Both agricultural and woody biomass can be upgraded and used sustainably through improved resource management and modern conversion technologies, providing much greater energy output per unit of biomass (Cutz et al. 2017b; Hoffmann et al. 2015a; Gurung and Oh 2013b).
+More relevant than technical efficiency is the improved quality of energy services: with increasing income levels and/or access to technologies, households transition over time from agricultural residues and fuelwood to charcoal and - 9 then to gaseous or liquid fuels and electricity (Leach 1992; Pachauri and Jiang 2008; Goldemberg and - Teixeira Coelho 2004; Smeets et al. 2012a).
+However, most households use multiple stoves and/or fuels - at the same time, known as "fuel stacking" for economic flexibility and also for sociocultural reasons - 12 (Ruiz-Mercado and Masera 2015a; Cheng and Urpelainen 2014; Takama et al. 2012).